casey/just/README.md

 [Git for Windows](https://git-scm.com),
 [GitHub Desktop](https://desktop.github.com), or
 [Cygwin](http://www.cygwin.com).
-After installation, `sh` must be available in the `PATH` of the shell you want to to invoke `just` from.
+After installation, `sh` must be available in the `PATH` of the shell you want to invoke `just` from.

 If you'd rather not install `sh`, you can use the `shell` setting to use the shell of your choice.